WalletWasabi/WasabiDoc/docs/using-wasabi/NetworkLevelPrivacy.md

 ### Protection

 There are many ways to go about it, but staying completely undetected is far from trivial - traditional privacy enhancing tools mostly focus on the packet level, which is orthogonal to the technique.
-Let’s break up the potential defence vectors.
+Let’s break down the potential defence vectors.

 a. **VPN / Tor** - unlikely to affect the time series shape much, and therefore for larger traffic lengths the statistical significance of block-related spikes will inevitably become overwhelming.